 Grievances Dashboard - Active and/or progressing

-The information displayed on this page is a summary of the active and/or progressing grievances files.
+The information displayed on this page is a summary of the active and/or progressing and/or recently closed grievances files.

 Please click on the below titles to open a file and read more details.